stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 Hardware Upgrades and Tools
 ---

 The bundled ``WiFI`` and ``NVMe`` is not compatible with macOS and should be replaced.
-Please find below recommended replacement parts already tested for compatibility.
+Please find below the recommended replacement parts, already tested for compatibility.
 Usually I need to deploy for testing 4-5 node Kubernetes cluster with at least 4Gb per node.
-So 32GB is necessary upgrade for me.
+So 32GB is a necessary upgrade for me.

 **Accessories**